Breeder Login

 I also trained, and developed, Setter champion and the foundation of the "Tekoa Mountain Setters", "Ch Tekoa Mountain Hope".

 We breed several litters of English Setter a year and several litters of Yellow labs.
-We are also breeding Labradoodls and Standard Poodles.
+We are also breeding Labradoodles and Standard Poodles.
 Check our website for up coming litters.

 Hunting Dog Breeds Raised